 If this does not resolve the issues, the matter will then be referred to the National Secretary or their delegate who will investigate the claim and provide a response and reasons to the person.

-The person, if still unsatisfied, may then complain to the Privacy Commissioner.
-Alternatively, the person may complain at the first instance to the Privacy Commissioner.
-The Privacy Commissioner has powers under the Privacy Act and associated regulations to conduct an investigation.
+The person, if still unsatisfied, may then complain to the Information Commissioner.
+Alternatively, the person may complain at the first instance to the Information Commissioner.
+The Information Commissioner has powers under the Privacy Act and associated regulations to conduct an investigation.

-This Policy may be varied from time to time and an updated version will be posted here.
-Please check this page regularly to access the most recent version of the Policy.
+This Policy may be varied from time to time and an updated version will be posted on the CPSU website.
+Please check our website regularly to access the most recent version of the Policy.

-Any privacy related questions can be directed to the Member Service Centre on 1300 137 636 or to the CPSU Privacy Officer, Level 6, 191 Thomas Street, Sydney.
+Any privacy related questions or complaints can be directed to the Member Service Centre on 1300 137 636 or to the CPSU Director of Governance and Operations, Level 6, 191 Thomas Street, Sydney.